StefanFaulhaber/Musicalysr/backend/node-service-database/readme.md

 9. Run `node server.js`
 **Commandline Options**
 -p, Port for the Server (default: 2050)
+-d, Selects the database, parameters (defaut: postgresql):
+* "mysql" for a MySQL database
+* "postgresql" for a PostgreSQL database

 Now the API is listening on the specified port or 2050 by default.